darshan09/python_screener/README.md

 # python_screener
-THis project is web based technical screener for candle stick patterns using TA-LIB. python and Flask.
+This project is web based technical screener for candle stick patterns using TA-LIB, plotly and Flask.

 To run the project
 - Clone the repositiory